 On June 10, 2021, Gonzaga announced that all campus-based undergraduate, graduate, and law students will be required to submit proof of full COVID-19 vaccination to participate in in-person, campus-based programs and activities, including eligibility to study abroad.
 Read the full announcement for more details.

 Answers to some of the most common questions about the student vaccine requirement can be found on this page.
 View our general COVID-19 FAQs for answers to other common questions.

 Yes, unless you are a student who is never going to visit campus.
-To participate in in-person, campus-based programs and activities, Gonzaga University will require all campus-based undergraduate, graduate, and law students to submit proof of full COVID-19 vaccination (along with other required vaccines*).
+To participate in in-person, campus-based programs and activities, Gonzaga University will require all campus-based undergraduate, graduate, and law students to submit proof of full COVID-19 vaccination or an approved exemption (along with other required vaccines*).
 New students entering the Spring 2022 semester must submit documentation by Friday, January 7th.